OREA Occasionally Asked Questions

 Step 15

 Once your payment is confirmed, you will get a confirmation screen.
+You will also receive a confirmation email.

 NOTE: This information will be updated based on any feedback to OREA.Treasurer@gmail.com.